What does Online Safety mean?

 Online Safety at home

 What is my role as a parent?

-As a parent you must be aware of what your child is doing when spending time on gaming devices such as an Ipad, mobile phones, laptops and computers – all devices which access the World Wide Web.
-Although the internet presents positive learning experiences there can be potential dangers which children need to be able to recognise and know how to deal with.
+As a parent you must be aware of what your child is doing when spending time on gaming devices such as an Ipad, mobile phone, laptop and computer – all devices which access the World Wide Web.
+Although the internet presents positive learning experiences, there can be potential dangers which children need to be able to recognise and know how to deal with.
 Our children need to know that internet safety rules apply at home as well as at school.

 Below are a number of websites and information guides that assist parents to ensure their child’s time on the internet is a positive, educational and enjoyable experience.
 There are numerous ways in which you can ensure your child’s safety.

 We MUST get involved with our child’s lives online.

 Cyber bullying is when your child is being bullied on line or through the use of electronic technology.
 This could be when a text, message or image is posted in order to intentionally hurt or embarrass another person.

 This could be in the form of: